Groundwater Sustainability Planning

 For groundwater basins or Subbasins given a medium or high priority ranking by DWR, SGMA provided an option for local agencies to submit a Basin Analysis Report or other Alternative GSP to DWR by January 1, 2017.
 The Napa Valley Subbasin (map) is the only basin in Napa County with a priority ranking by DWR that is subject to SGMA at this time.

-DWR is currently in the second phase of evaluating and re-prioritizing all of the groundwater basins across California.
-During the first phase of DWR’s basin re-prioritization (finalized in January 2019) the Napa Valley Subbasin was changed from a medium to a high priority ranking.
-The increase in priority designation for the Napa Valley Subbasin in 2018 was due primarily to revised projections of future population for the Subbasin, an increased assessment of the total number of wells, and a revised approach to evaluating water quality in the Subbasin compared to the previous prioritization analysis performed in 2014.
-The change from medium priority to high priority does not affect current requirements for the Napa Valley Subbasin under SGMA, nor does it mean that the Subbasin is in overdraft.
-To the contrary, DWR has noted that the Napa Valley Subbasin is not in overdraft and is being managed sustainably.
+DWR completed its evaluation and re-prioritization of all of the groundwater basins across California, which was finalized in January 2019.
+The Napa Valley Subbasin was reprioritized from a medium to a high priority ranking due primarily to revised projections of future population for the Subbasin, an increased assessment of the total number of wells, and a revised approach to evaluating water quality in the Subbasin.
+The change from a medium y to a high priority does not affect current requirements for the Napa Valley Subbasin under SGMA.
+DWR has noted that the Napa Valley Subbasin is being managed sustainably and it is not in overdraft.

 Sustainable Groundwater Management Act (SGMA) Requirements